 4.10.3.1 The Authority recognizes that BARC proposes to follow a multi-stage procedure covering the activities involved in Television ratings.
 In all stages, an open transparent bidding process shall be followed.
-The Authority recommends that at least two bidders should be selected for each stage of the activity in the rating process [(refer para 4.2.3.3 (II)].
+The Authority recommends that BARC will follow an open, transparent and competitive bidding process for each stage of the activity in the rating process [(refer para 4.2.3.3 (II)].